 4. Production Stills: up to 5 Screenshots or on-set photographs which best depict your film

-- Name(s) of the crew member(s) responsible for your Editing, Sound, Original Score, Special Effects and Production Design.
+b.
+Name(s) of the crew member(s) responsible for your Cinematography, Editing, Sound, Original Score, Visual FX and Production Design.

-- Details and descriptions of what parts (in and out timecode points) of your film have original music and special effects.
+c.
+Details and descriptions of what parts (in and out timecode points) of your film have original music and VFX.
 Without these notes, your film cannot be judged in these categories.

-The screenings including selected films will be submitted for classification by the NZ Film and Video Labelling Body (FVLB).
-All films viewed by the public must have a FVLB rating.
+TSFF will submit the selected films for each Screening for classification by the NZ Film and Video Labelling Body (FVLB).
+(All films viewed by the public must have a FVLB rating.)
+For more information about NZ ratings, please see: https://www.classificationoffice.govt.nz/classification-info/classification-labels/

-1. Films can be “G” or “PG” rated but must be no harder than “M” rated – “more suitable for mature audiences 16 years and over.”
-Failure to obtain this rating means your film is not eligible for TSFF public screening.
-Minimising content in the following areas will increase your chances of obtaining an “M” rating: Offensive Language, Gore & Violence, Explicit Nudity, Strong Themes.
+1. Films can be “G,” “PG,” or “M” rated.
+An “M” rating means “more suitable for mature audiences 16 years and over.”
+Failure to obtain one of these ratings means your film is NOT eligible for TSFF public screening.
+Minimising content in the following areas will increase your chances of obtaining an “M” rating: Offensive Language, Gore and Violence, Explicit Nudity, and Strong Themes.

-3. If a film is rejected for any reason, submission fees will not be refunded, with exception in hardship cases.
+3. If a film is rejected for any reason, submission fees will not be refunded, except in hardship cases.

 JUDGING AND AWARDS

-8. If your entry is a narrative film, please indicate:
+9. If your entry is a narrative (fictional) film, please indicate:

-- The names of: Lead Actor and Actress, Supporting Actor and Actress
+a.
+The names of Lead Actor and Actress, Supporting Actor and Actress, along with Director, Screenwriter, Cinematographer

-- The name of name of the composer if the music is an Original Music Score
+b.
+The name of the composer if the music has an Original Music Score

-- If the film has special effects and name(s) of the special effects artist(s)
+d.
+If the film has Visual FX, the name(s) of the VFX artist(s)

 JUDGING CRITERIA FOR FILMS